-In the NCAA semifinals, we stunned the defending champions from Lowell University 8-1.
-That put us into the championship game against Elmira College, which was hosting the tournament.
+In the NCAA semifinals, we stunned the defending champions from Lowell University 8-1, despite being outshot 41-24.

 That win put us into the championship game for the second year in a row, this time against heavily-favored Elmira College, the school that was hosting the tournament.